numpy/numpydoc/doc/format.rst

 for keyword-only parameters::

   x : int, positional-only
+  y : int, keyword-only
-  y : int, keyword-only, optional
+  z : int, keyword-only, optional

 When a parameter can only assume one of a fixed set of values, those values can be listed in braces, with the default appearing first::